rohankatakam/csmopt/TRANSLATION_LAYER_COMPREHENSIVE.md

-# Llama 4 (MoE) to Sesame Integration Guide
+# Llama 4 (MoE) to Sesame Integration Guide - Implemented

 ## Executive Summary

+**STATUS: SUCCESSFULLY IMPLEMENTED** ✅

-This document outlines our approach to integrating Llama 4's Mixture of Experts (MoE) architecture with Sesame AI's Conversational Speech Model (CSM).
-The main challenge is the mismatch between Llama 4's 5,120-dimension output vectors and Sesame's 4,096-dimension input requirement.
-Our solution implements a learned transformation layer that maps between these embedding spaces while preserving the semantic information.
+This document outlines our implemented approach to integrating Llama 4's Mixture of Experts (MoE) architecture with Sesame AI's Conversational Speech Model (CSM).
+The main challenge was the mismatch between Llama 4's 5,120-dimension output vectors and Sesame's 4,096-dimension input requirement.
+Our solution implements a learned transformation layer (`Llama4Adapter`) that maps between these embedding spaces while preserving the semantic information.

 ## 1. Background and Architecture